mayadata-io/specs/maya/spec-2-using-etcd-cluster-for-vsms.md

 - https://github.com/gliderlabs/logspout

-# Appendix

-- What is a VSM ?
+### What is a VSM ?

 - It is Virtual Storage Machine.
 - It is not a VM on any hypervisor.
 - It is a container.
 - It is a docker container specifically.
 - It is a docker container running a iscsi service.

-- What is a openebs host ?
+### What is an openebs host ?

 - It is a linux host with docker running.
 - There will be other components as well, but lets begin with above knowledge for the time being.